 Introduction: description of the local problem and the intended improvement

-Methods: discussion of any ethical issues, planning the intervention, and planning the study of ...
+Methods: discussion of any ethical issues, planning the intervention, and planning ...